minwyy/ember-pdfjs-integration/README.md

 # ember-pdfjs-integration
+This repo itself is working now.
+Following the instructions in 'Installation' and 'Running' sections for local test.

+## Why pdf.js integration failed to integrate with ember apps
-`NPM install pdfjs-dist -D` should be working without any configuration.
-However, it reported error "**Unexpected** character '#'" .
-After I updated ember-auto-import to v2.6.0, which has new version of babel preset-env  including private method, pdfjs still cannot be properly transpired.
-Therefore I mannually set the babel-loader to transpire the package in ember-cli-build and it is working then.
+`NPM install pdfjs-dist -D` is supposed be working without any configuration with the help of ember-auto-import.
+However, the app would explode with error complaining about **Unexpected** character '#'.
+After I updated ember-auto-import from v1.12 to v2.6.0 which has a newer version of babel preset-env including es2022 features like private method, app still wouldn't run as pdfjs couldn't be properly transpired and complaining that 'Class private methods are not enabled'.
+Therefore we have to mannually set the babel-loader to transpire the package in ember-cli-build and then it will be working.

-So make pdfjs working we need:
+In summary, to make pdfjs working in your ember apps, do following steps:

 1. install pdfjs-dist package (e.g. npm)
-2. upgrade ember-auto-import to v2.6.0
+2. upgrade ember-auto-import to v2.6.0 (which is a breaking change)
-3. set babel-loader to transpire the pdf.js from the package (see ember-cli-build.js in the app)
+3. set babel-loader to transpire the pdf.js using babel preset-env (see ember-cli-build.js in ember-pdfjs-integration)

 ## Prerequisites